 Tirimbina Rainforest Center

-Where education, research and striking beauty combine for outstanding encounters with nature.
 Tirimbina Rainforest Center (TRC) is an internationally recognized, non-profit organization created to conserve the tropical rainforest of Costa Rica; provide environmental education to the local community, students and ecotourists; and accommodate scientific research.
-Located within the rainforest and river environments of Sarapiquí County, TRC is a Private Wildlife Refuge which protects 345 hectares (852.5 acres) of mid-elevation (pre-montane) forest through which 9km (5½ mi.) of trails pass.
+TRC is a Private Wildlife Refuge which protects 345 hectares (852.5 acres) of mid-elevation (pre-montane) forest through which 9km (5½ mi.) of trails pass.
 One third of the forest is used for ecotourism and environmental education, keeping the majority of the Reserve naturally intact.
-TRC’s conservation-education efforts and beautiful natural rainforest have made it a primary tropical science research center as well as a popular ecotourism travel destination.

 Discover the secrets and marvels of one of the favorite foods of human kind.

 Cacao: Originally from Mesoamerica, with a rich and extraordinary history.
 The discovery of America took it to Europe, transforming into the product we know today.
-This tour, which highlights one of our native and most historic plants, includes:
+This tour highlights one of our native and most historic plants, and includes: